IRS Forms

 What Happens After You File

 Once the Collection office receives your CAP request, it forwards the case to the IRS Independent Office of Appeals.
 Appeals acknowledges the case, may ask Collection to review any new information, then schedules an informal conference by phone, video, mail, or in person.
 Many matters resolve within days to a few weeks.
 During a timely CAP, collection normally stops unless the IRS believes collection is at risk.
-The decision is binding on you and the IRS.
+The decision is binding on you and the IRS, though providing false information or failing to disclose all pertinent facts can void it.

 Practical Tips For The Appeals Conference